pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-discrete-choice_models.myst.md

 \end{pmatrix}
 $$

-With these constraints applied we can build out conditional random utility model and it's hierarchical variants.
+With all these constraints applied we can build out conditional random utility model and it's hierarchical variants.
 Like nearly all subjects in statistics the precise vocabulary for the model specification is overloaded.
-The conditional logit parameters $\beta$ may be fixed at the level of the individual, but can vary across individuals too.
+The conditional logit parameters $\beta$ may be fixed at the level of the individual, but can vary across individuals and the alternatives `gc, gr, ec, er` too.
+In this manner we can compose an elaborate theory of how we expect drivers of subjective utility to change the market share amongst a set of competing goods.

 +++